AI-Assisted Fraud in Crowdfunding: A Possible Threat?

 In the rapidly evolving landscape of digital finance, crowdfunding has emerged as a powerful tool that enables entrepreneurs and creators to secure funding directly from the public.

-The rise of AI-assisted fraud in crowdfunding
+AI-assisted fraud in fintech

 1. Synthetic identity fraud